scanf13ld/jscalculator/README.md

 Creative Portion:

-1. share calendar
+1. Share calendar:

    Users are able to share their calendar with a user.
 Doing so will add all their events to the person who they shared with's calendar.

-2. repeating events
+2. Repeating events:

    A user may create an event that repeats weekly, monthly, or yearly.
 They may specify how many times it should repeat (including the first instance of itself).

-3. icon tags
+3. Icon tags:

    We added tags for each event.
 Each tag is associated with an icon that displays on the day of the event.

-4. popup window for day
+4. Popup window for day:

    We dedcided to mimic the apple calendar app and just display some sort of indication that there is an event on a certain day (in our case an icon per event), and the user may   click on each day to see a popup window detailing the events for the day.